Agritech start-up Bijak raises USD 2.5 million from investors

 The app is available in several local languages and currently caters to multiple agricultural states, including Maharashtra, Uttar Pradesh, Madhya Pradesh, Punjab, Bihar, and Uttarakhand.
 "Focused on addressing challenges such as accountability and trust in the B2B (business-to-business) agri commodity trade, we are targeting a USD 200 billion market in India which has almost 5 million middlemen.
 Additionally, we have customised the app for agricultural commodity traders, with terminologies used in the mandis (wholesale markets) that they are familiar with," said Bijak co-founder Nukul Upadhye.

 Mark Kahn, managing partner of Omnivore, said, "As India's leading agritech-focused VC, Omnivore plans to help Bijak scale more aggressively, leveraging our network across the agri ecosystem to identify potential partnerships and onboard strategic B2B customers."
-Omidyar Network India's Investment Partner Siddharth Nautiyal, said, "Bijak is aiming to build a first-of-its-kind private online marketplace that can help market discoverability, earn a fair price, create accountability and trust and provide services like credit and logistics to a market that is highly underserved.
+Omidyar Network India's Investment Director Madhav Tandon said, "Bijak is aiming to build a first-of-its-kind private online marketplace that can help market discoverability, earn a fair price, create accountability and trust and provide services like credit and logistics to a market that is highly underserved.
 We believe all of this will lead to a greater benefit for the farmer."

 Omnivore is a venture capital (VC) firm, based in India, which funds entrepreneurs building the future of agriculture and food systems.
 Omnivore has backed over 20 agritech start-ups since 2011.